In a letter to Jovey Carlyon from Gilbert Rogers a Cornish forester based in India at Dehra Dun, N.W.Provinces, dated 1st July 1894 –

 ” My dear Carlyon, It is so hot down here that I find it impossible to write decently.
 I only came down from the hills yesterday… I am writing to tell you that I have sent you a box containing some seeds of Quercus semecarpifolia in charcoal … the acorns may have all germinated on the way as they germinate here almost as soon as they fall to the ground but I hope that some of them, if they have germinated, will reach you alive.
 This species of oak covers the highest hills in Yarmsa & grows at elevations above the spruce & mixed with the silver fir, so should do well with you.
 It is very hardy grows very slowly & makes a fine tall straight stem if grown in close canopy…. “

-This oak now stands proud at 25m height at Tregrehan.
-Veteran trees, oak and sweet chestnut survive since the first half of the 1600's in the Park.
+In October 2024 this oak, then at 25m height, fell.
+Weakened by honey-fungus it tipped into a neighbouring Thuja which fortunately held it off the propagation shed.
+A poignant reminder of the fragility of the natural world and no longer living history.
+Other veteran trees, oak and sweet chestnut survive since the first half of the 1600’s in the Park.
 Tregrehan garden is a woodland garden rich in exotic plants collected by enthusiasts from the early 19th century.
-This 20 acre woodland garden concentrating on species from temperate regions has been described as Cornwall's temperate rainforest.
+This 20 acre woodland garden concentrating on species from temperate regions has been described as Cornwall’s temperate rainforest.
 Consequently she is an important green gene bank of known source plants

 This tradition continues with Tom Hudson today, whose own collection of rare and unusual plant specimens begins to fill the void beneath Tregrehan’s majestic 19th century botanical heritage